sarkahn/dots-roguelike/Assets/Part2/Part2-ECS.md

 ## Accessing the MonoBehaviour from our System

-Now when you press play, all the components on the camera's GameObject will be "injected" into the ECS world, meaning an entity will be created and all the components will be attached to it.
-We can now access our `LockCameraToConsole` component in ECS via that entity.
+Now when you press play, all the components on the camera's GameObject will be "injected" into the ECS world, meaning an entity will be created and all the MonoBehaviours from the injected GameObjects will be attached to it.
+This mean we can now access our `LockCameraToConsole` component in ECS via that entity.

 We can't access it inside `OnCreate` since that gets called before Entity Conversion.
 Instead we'll override `OnStartRunning` and get our component there: